jeffreykegler/hoonlint/Lint/TASKS.md

 This is a (subject to revision) plan for work on `hoonlint` and `hoonfmt`.

-## Eliminate "not yet implemented" syntax.

-Finish implementing all the hoon syntax represented in the `arvo/` corpus.
-At this point the unsettled issues are down to cases where the count of instances in the corpus is in the single digits.

 ## Eliminate spurious warnings

 With the full implementation of the hoon syntax, remaining problems should be mostly spurious warnings, and absent warnings should be few.
-As of this writing there are about 4400 warnings.
+As of this writing there are about 4081 warnings.
 We can perhaps reduce this to about 1000.
-The corpus is 62205 lines, so this is less than one per printed page of code.
+The corpus is 62205 lines, so this would be less than one per printed page of code.

 ## Packaging: Make hoonlint a Perl module